agryman/acmpy/journals/arthurs-journal-2020.md

 ### 3:12 PM

-- I created a test module name `acmpy.gamma` and added docstrings to it, including math
+- I created a test module named `acmpy.gamma` and added docstrings to it, including math
 - I replicated more of the structure of SymPy, including a `modules` directory and created an index and page for gamma.
 This seems very manual in contrast to say javadoc but it does provide a lot of control over the page content.
 Docstrings from the module are pulled into the rst file using several directives such as `automodule` and `autofunction`.
-I assume that each doctring in a module can be assessed individually.
+I assume that each doctring in a module can be accessed individually.
 I need to read the Sphinx documentation more closely.
 - I copied much of the Sphinx `conf.py` content, pip installed various extensions, and eventually succeeded in building the html for the `gamma` module including the typeset math.
 I was unable to get the `sympylive` extension working, but I don't need it yet.